whatisaProCoder/odin-task-management-app/README.md

 - **Core Logic**: Handles data management, storage, and business logic
 - **UI Components**: Manages the presentation layer and user interactions
 - **Desktop Integration**: Provides platform-specific features through Electron

+What makes Polymath special is its implementation using vanilla JavaScript modules instead of a framework like React or Vue.
+This demonstrates the power of modern JavaScript and how clean architecture principles can create maintainable, scalable applications without relying on heavy frameworks.

 ### Data Flow